This blog may contain affiliate links. Read our disclosure policy for more info.

 Accommodation in Franz Josef

 The best option to view the glacier is to stay overnight in or around the town of Franz Josef.
 The glacier is located only a few minute-drive from the town of Franz Josef.

-We stayed in a budget hostel called The Glow Worm.
+The Glow Worm – This is the budget hostel we stayed in.
 The hostel was $25 NZD per night for a 6-bed dorm room.
 The hostel was good and had free parking.
-I have no problem recommending it to others for a budget option.
-Some other great options are:
+I have no problem recommending it to others as a budget option.

 JAG Escape Franz Alpine Retreat – These guys specialize in luxury double rooms and small, one and two-bedroom chalets and cottages.
 There cottages and chalets come with private kitchens.
 Their location is out of town so make sure you have transport if you stay here.